fotonauts/fwissr-java/README.md

 Scope
 =====

-Fwissr Java focus on the "library" aspect of fwissr : accessing configuration from java code.
+Fwissr Java focus on the "library" aspect of fwissr: accessing configuration from java code.

 The command line query tool is not available, so you may want to setup the ruby or python port to complement it.